-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 workers-site/index.js

-const [authorized, { authorization, redirectUrl }] = await authorize(event)
+async function handleEvent(event) { try { const [authorized, { authorization, redirectUrl }] = await authorize(event) // END OF AUTHORIZATION CODE BLOCK

-// END OF AUTHORIZATION CODE BLOCK
+// BEGINNING OF REDIRECT CODE BLOCK if (!authorized) { return Response.redirect(redirectUrl) } // END OF REDIRECT CODE BLOCK

-// BEGINNING OF REDIRECT CODE BLOCK
+// BEGINNING OF WORKERS SITES }

 }

-When a user logs in via Auth0’s login form, they’ll be redirected back to the callback URL specified by our application.
-In the next section, we’ll handle that redirect, and get a user access token as part of the “login” code flow.
+When a user logs in via Auth0’s login form, they will be redirected back to the callback URL specified by your application.
+In the next section , you will handle that redirect and get a user access token as part of the login code flow.

 Handling a login redirect

-To handle the “login” code flow as defined by Auth0, we’ll handle an incoming request to the
+To handle the login code flow as defined by Auth0, you will handle an incoming request to the

 /auth path, which will contain a

 code parameter.
-By making another API request to Auth0, providing our app’s client ID and secret, we can exchange the login code for an access token.
+By making another API request to Auth0, providing your applications’s client ID and secret, you can exchange the login code for an access token.

-To begin, we’ll add a new block of code to
+To begin, add a new block of code to

 handleEvent, which will parse the request URL, and if the URL path matches

-/auth, we’ll call the newly imported
+/auth, call the newly imported

 handleRedirect function from